Bergeron has hat trick, Pastrnak adds 4 points as Bruins roll

 Pastrnak added an empty-netter from mid-ice.

+Boston fans broke into a couple of “Yankees Suck!” chants in the third period, a few hours before the Red Sox played New York in Game 3 of the AL Division Series.

+“I agree with that chant, by the way.
+I’m all for it.
+I’m excited for the Red Sox,” Cassidy said.
+“Let’s face it, when you have four teams that are in the mix — (it would) suck to be like Cleveland.
+Although they’re turning the corner, I shouldn’t say that.
+They’ve got a quarterback now, but I think we’re spoiled here.”

-NOTES: Boston fans broke into a couple of “Yankees Suck!” chants in the third period.
-Game 3 of their series is Monday night … The Bruins had lost six straight to Ottawa before sweeping the Senators last season 4-0-0. … Ottawa did not have a captain in uniform with the offseason trade of Erik Karlsson to San Jose.
+NOTES: The Bruins had lost six straight to Ottawa before sweeping the Senators last season 4-0-0. … Ottawa did not have a captain in uniform with the offseason trade of Erik Karlsson to San Jose.
 Matt Duchene, Mark Stone and Zack Smith served as alternates.

 UP NEXT: Senators: Host Flyers on Wednesday night.